plockc/pi-infra/gateway/README-gateway.md

 Scripts and files generated from this rundoc need to be *copied and run on the gateway*, though can be generated elsewhere, such as on the build node.

-Set up interfaces.  `eth1` is connected to external network, while the pocket network will be on USB on `eth0`, raspberry pi 4 would have much better network speeds than earlier versions over USB (~500Mbit for USB 3.0).
+Set up interfaces. `eth1` is connected to external network with USB Ethernet device, while the pocket network will be on primary interface on `eth0`, which may require moving the primary cable.  note raspberry pi 4 would have much better network speeds than earlier versions over USB.

 The upstream is lower throughtput on a pi4 due to USB limits, though if your upstream (internet) connection is 500Mbit/s or less, this will not matter.
 The faster LAN connection can also help serving cached assets.